Miari: History

-Leading up to the Joseon Dynasty, Miari was a part of the king’s territory within Outer old Seoul or Seongjeosimni.
+Leading up to the Joseon dynasty, Miari was a part of the king's territory within Outer old Seoul or Seongjeosimni.
 In 1912 leading up to official Japanese colonial rule, Miari became a cemetery ground with only 100 houses designated to tomb guards.
 Due to this, Miari became associated with death and maintained a historically unpleasant connotation.
-Following the Korean liberation from Japanese colonization, Miari became occupied by war refugees in make-shift shack settlements alongside the river.
+Following the Korean liberation from Japanese colonization, Miari became occupied by war refugees in makeshift shack settlements alongside the river.
 By 1936, the population had reached over 10,000 people.
 This population boom was due in part to the cheap rent and available land.
-By the late 1950s, the Korean government began demolishing many of the make-shift settlements.
-During this time, Miari was known as a “moon town,” as evicted residents could see the moon while lying in the temporary residences created by the government.
+By the late 1950s, the Korean government began demolishing many of the makeshift settlements.
+During this time, Miari was known as a “moon town,” as evicted residents could see the Moon while lying in the temporary residences created by the government.
 However, in December 1957, the United Nations Korean Reconstruction Agency alongside the Seoul Metropolitan Government created settlements in Miari aimed at housing 6,000 refugees, but were very poorly made due to their hasty construction.
-While the government tore down many of the make-shift settlements, Miari continued to be home to Seoul’s poorer population until later government development.
+While the government tore down many of the makeshift settlements, Miari continued to be home to Seoul's poorer population until later government development.

 Throughout the late 20th century, Miari took on large-scale redevelopment projects that have dramatically changed the area.
-In the mid 1960s, demolition and governmental crackdown in Jongsam led to around 1,600 prostitutes leaving the city, with many moving to Miari.
+In the mid-1960s, demolition and governmental crackdown in Jongsam led to around 1,600 prostitutes leaving the city, with many moving to Miari.
 By the 1970s, Miari was known for its hodgepodge, relocated residents.
 In 1985, the metropolitan subway opened, with a station in Miari, increasing its public accessibility.
 This led to it becoming a large tourist location, especially during the 1988 Olympic Games.
-The sudden influx of visitors led to many illegal construction and building expansions that has since made many of today’s older buildings unsafe.
+The sudden influx of visitors led to many illegal construction and building expansions that has since made many of today's older buildings unsafe.
 In 2002, the New Town Project aimed at redeveloping the area with large-scale apartment complex planning.
-Many of Seoul’s urban poor were forcibly relocated due to these developments or closed off from public view, especially Miari Texas Village, or its red-light district.
+Many of Seoul's urban poor were forcibly relocated due to these developments or closed off from public view, especially Miari Texas Village, or its red-light district.
 Since then, the Seoul Metropolitan Government has increased development in Miari.